8 Benefits Of Including Black Gram In Your Diet

 How To Add Black Gram To Your Diet

-Here are a few ways to include black gram in your diet:
+Here are a few easy ways to include black gram in your diet:

-• Make fermented dishes like idlis and dosas.
+• Prepare traditional fermented dishes like idlis and dosas.

-• Cook and puree to make delicious ‘dals’.
-These go well with rice or roti (Indian flatbread).
+• Cook and puree to make delicious dals that pair well with rice or roti.

-• Grind into flour and make confectionery, flatbreads, or bread.
-You can also make vadas and papads using this flour.
+• Grind into flour to make confectionery, flatbreads, or bread.

-You can store black gram indefinitely in an airtight container in a cool, dry environment.
-Cooked black gram can be refrigerated for three to four days.
+Make sure you store black gram in an airtight container in a cool, dry place.
+Cooked black gram can be refrigerated for 3 to 4 days.

 This way, you can include black gram in your diet quite easily.
 In the next section, we list some of the best and easiest black gram recipes to try.
 Keep scrolling.